 Compost Management on Organic Farms

-National Organic Program Standards for Compost
+National Organic Program Standards

 Composted plant and animal manures (§ 205.203(c)(2)) are those that are produced by a process that: (i) established an initial carbon-to-nitrogen (C:N) ratio of between 25:1 and 40:1; and (ii) maintained a temperature of 131 to 170 degrees F (50 to 77°C) for 3 days using an in-vessel or static aerated pile system; or (iii) a temperature of between 131 and 170 degrees F for 15 days using a windrow composting system, during which period, the materials must be turned a minimum of five times.
 Records documenting compost production methods must be maintained for on-farm produced compost as well as for compost obtained from an outside source.
 Growers should verify that the compost supplier is following all of the current NOP regulations, and that the accredited certifying agency will approve that compost for organic production.